TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

 Data / getText
 ==============

-..  confval:: data
-    :name: data

-    The getText data type is some kind of tool box allowing to retrieve values from a variety of sources, e.g. from GET/POST variables, from registers, values from the page tree, items in the page menus, records from any database table, etc.
+The `getText` data type is some kind of tool box allowing to retrieve values from a variety of sources, for example from `GET`/`POST` variables, from registers, values from the page tree, items in the page menus, records from any database table, etc.

 The general syntax is as follows:

 ..  code-block:: typoscript
     :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

     lib.foo.data = <key> : <code>

 where :typoscript:`<key>` indicates the source and :typoscript:`<code>` is some form of path or pointer to the value, which depends on the key used.
 The various keys and their possible codes are described below.

 The :typoscript:`code` can contain pipe characters :typoscript:`|` to separate keys in a multidimensional array.
 This e.g. works with :typoscript:`TSFE`:

 ..  code-block:: typoscript
     :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

     lib.foo.data = TSFE : fe_user|user|username

 Some codes work with a different separator, which is documented right at the code.
 Spaces around the colon (:typoscript:`:`) are irrelevant.
 The :typoscript:`key` is case-insensitive.

 By separating the value of getText with :typoscript:`//` (double slash) a number of codes can be supplied and getText will return the first one, which is not empty ("" or zero).

 To get the content of the field "header".
 If "header is empty, "title" is retrieved.
 If "title" is empty as well, it finally gets the field "uid":

 ..  code-block:: typoscript
     :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

     lib.foo.data = field : header // field : title // field : uid

 Properties